Energy Transport Among Highly-Polarized Atoms: Modeling

 where $\hat{\sigma}^i_{ab}$ is an operator that takes the $i^{th}$ atom from Stark level $a$ to Stark level $b$ and $R_{ij}$ is the distance between the $i^{th}$ and $j^{th}$ atoms.
-The transition dipole moments $\mu_{ab}$, which connect Stark level $a$ to $b$, are calculated using the Numerov method~\cite{zimmerman_stark_1979}.
-The first term gives the energy of each level and the second term represents represents the two-body F\"orster interactions.
-When $c=a$ and $d=b$, the second term yields hopping interactions.
+The transition dipole moments $\mu_{ab}$, which connect Stark level $a$ to $b$, are calculated using the Numerov method~\cite{zimmerman_StarkStructureRydberg_1979}.
+The first term gives the energy of each level and the second term represents the two-body dipole-dipole interactions.
+When $c=b$ and $d=a$, the second term yields hopping interactions.

-In our simulations, we assume that the atoms are essentially motionless and we ignore the angular dependence of the interactions.
-We randomly place dozens of atoms in a spherical volume at our measured density, while using the blockade radius to estimate a minimum distance between atoms.
+All of our simulations assume that the atoms are motionless and we ignore the angular dependence of the interactions.
+We randomly place dozens of atoms in a spherical volume at the measured density.
 Including enough energy levels to faithfully represent the manifold necessarily limits the number of atoms we can include in the Schr\"odinger equation.
-We iterate over each atom in the volume and choose its three nearest neighbors and then run the simulation with those four atoms so that we include the possibility of ``secondary'' interactions.
-For example, two pairs of atoms in the initial cluster could exchange energy, resulting in a pair of atoms in higher energy clusters that are now able to interact.
+We iterate over each atom in the volume, select its three nearest neighbors, and then run the simulation with those four atoms.
+Including at least four atoms allows for the the possibility of ``secondary'' interactions.
+For example, two pairs of atoms in the initial cluster could exchange energy, resulting in a pair of atoms in other energy clusters that are now able to interact.
 We repeat this process for multiple volumes and average so that the final results include a few hundred simulations.

-With only four atoms in the model, the simulated dynamics will be slower than in the experiment~\cite{spielman_slow_2023b}.
-Since we also do not attempt to model direct excitation of pair states, our simulated time evolution is not suited for quantitative comparison to the experiment.
-However, we can look at longer times in the simulation, when even for four atoms the populations of each energy level have plateaued.
+With only four atoms in the model, the simulated dynamics will be slower than in the experiment~\cite{spielman_quantum_2024b}.
+Since we also do not model direct excitation of pair states, we do not expect our simulations to be quantitatively accurate.
+However, we can look at longer simulated times, when the populations of each energy cluster have reached a steady state.